FusionAuth/fusionauth-site/site/_posts/2023-02-28-family-api.md

 You are almost ready to build your custom application and leverage your FusionAuth configuration to enable permission-based access to your site.
 Now, you just have to add a [consent](https://fusionauth.io/docs/v1/tech/apis/consents#overview), which will enable the parent user to grant or revoke access to the child user.

-Navigate to `Settings -> Consents` and click the `Add` button.
-Supply a name for the consent.
-By default, the minimum age of self-consent is 13, meaning any user aged 13 or older can access the site without needing permission from a parent user.
+Navigate to "Settings" then "Consents" and click the "Add" button.
+Supply a "Name" for the consent.
+By default, the minimum age of self-consent is `13`, meaning any user aged `13` or older can access the site without needing permission from a parent user.
 You can modify this value if you wish.
 For the purposes of this guide, just make sure this number is higher than the age of your child user.
-If you did not supply a `Birthdate` for your child user, you can leave this value as-is, since a blank `Birthdate` will cause a user's age to be stored as -1.
+If you did not supply a "Birthdate" for your child user, you can leave this value as-is, since a blank "Birthdate" will cause a user's age to be stored as `-1`.

 {% include _image.liquid src="/assets/img/blogs/family-api/family-api-add-consent.png" alt="Creating the consent" class="img-fluid" figure=false %}